Alan Paller: Legacy

 Paller helped establishing of the National Cyber Scholarship Foundation, an organization that hosts hacking challenges aimed at high school and college students, promoting their participation in the field and held the title of president.
 The foundation awards students who have demonstrated their abilities through GFACT certification exam with the Alan Paller Honor Scholarship by giving both financial award and the status of Scholar with Honors.

 Center for Internet Security honors his memory through the Alan Paller Laureate Program.
 The Program awards eligible organizations, academic institutions, or individuals.
+In 2022, RSA Conference awarded him the Lifetime Achievement Award.